Skip to content

 • Complete 5G module: 8 to 12 months

-Operator homologations add 4 to 12 weeks per operator.
+Operator homologations add several weeks per operator.

 Is my cellular product also subject to FCC?